Counter-terrorism measures in Finland

 Legislation provides measures to combat terrorism

-As for the legislative measures on counter-terrorism, the Ministry of the Interior has begun a project with the aim of enacting civilian intelligence legislation.
-The Finnish Security Intelligence Service will be granted additional powers for combating terrorism, for instance.
+The Ministry of the Interior has prepared civilian intelligence legislation, which entered into force in 2019.
+The Act grants to the Finnish Security Intelligence Service additional powers for combating terrorism, for instance.

-The Ministry of the Interior participates in the Ministry of Justice working group that prepares the implementation of the Directive of the European Parliament and of the Council on combating terrorism.
+The Ministry of the Interior has participated in the Ministry of Justice working group that prepared the implementation of the Directive of the European Parliament and of the Council on combating terrorism.
 The Directive harmonises the legislation on terrorist offences in the EU.

 In Finland, participation in terrorist activities, including recruitment, financing, the provision of training, the receipt of training and travelling with intent to commit a terrorist offence, is largely criminalised.